Viktor von Wahl

-Von Wahl became the governor of Vilna in the autumn of 1901.
+Von Wahl became the governor of Vilna Governorate in the autumn of 1901.
 In 1902, he ordered the arrest and flogging of a number of Jewish and Polish workers who had taken part in a May Day parade.
 That same year, a Bundist worker, Hirsh Lekert, unsuccessfully attempted to assassinate him, wounding him in the leg and arm.
 Lekert was tried by military court, sentenced to death and executed.

 Von Wahl became a member of the State Council in 1903, and held the title of "Assistant Minister of the Interior and Commander of the Gendarme Corps." after 1902.

 He was awarded the Order of Prince Danilo I and a number of other decorations.